 Warm up time measures the amount of time it takes for an instrument to become stable for use.
 Thermal units tend to have the longest warm up times.
 Some units can take up to 30 minutes to become stable to within 2%FS.
 This is an important specification if you turn your unit off at the end of the day.

 Pressure drop describes the loss of pressure as a fluid travels through a pipe or channel and any instruments along the way.
 If you blew into a mile long pipe, it’s unlikely that anything would come out the other end.
-As the air flows through the pipe, friction with the pipe walls and between the fluid particles causes a loss of pressure.
-Pressure drop is approximately proportional to the distance the fluid travels.
-Every component that a gas comes in contact with the gas–every instrument, fitting, bend, pipe wall, etc.–induces some pressure drop.
+As the air flows through the pipe, friction with the pipe walls and between the gas particles causes a loss of pressure.
+Pressure drop is approximately proportional to the distance the gas travels.
+Every component that comes in contact with the gas–every instrument, fitting, bend, pipe wall, etc.–induces some pressure drop.
 This article explains how pressure drop is measured and why it is important.

-Since pressure drop is a flow killer, gas processes that have little available differential pressure are best optimized by making sure that every component in your system generates as little pressure drop as possible.
+Since pressure drop is a flow killer, gas processes that have little available differential pressure are best optimized by making sure that every component in the system generates as little pressure drop as possible.
 Alicat’s Whisper Series of low pressure drop gas flow meters and controllers can help.